-- Retrieving, organising and analysing data from financial management solutions provides meaningful insight into a company’s operational performance and point-in-time financial situation.
+- Retrieving, organizing, and analyzing data from financial management solutions provides meaningful insight into a company’s operational performance and point-in-time financial situation.
 To be most effective, financial management software should have embedded native reporting solutions.

-- When financial management solutions also provide multidimensional reporting platforms with self-service reporting and data visualisation capabilities, companies can further improve their financial performance by giving users access to real-time information.
+- When financial management solutions also provide multidimensional reporting platforms with self-service reporting and data visualization capabilities, companies can further improve their financial performance by giving users access to real-time information.

 - Revenue management applications in financial management systems automate and audit compliance with standards and regulations like

 ASC 606 and IFRS 15.